-(ii) The oxidation of zinc-coated wires can result in a wire surface which is also rough to the touch, but the overall condition might not be as serious as wires which are not coated.
-In such cases, the inspector may consider applying a lower contribution towards the combined effect to that given above in this table.
+(ii) The oxidation of zinc-coated wires can result in a wire surface which is also rough to the touch, but the overall condition might not be as to that given above in this table.

 (iii) Assessment of internal corrosion is subjective without MRT.
 However, if there is any doubt about the seriousness of any internal corrosion, the rope should be discarded.